Muay Thai is the most effective standing martial art, and Thai fighters are known to have the strongest kick in all martial arts.

 This is a good drill as you will know if you’re turning your hips correctly as you won’t strike with your shin.
 Also, it’s a lot easier to visualize an opponent if you’re kicking something physical.

-Also, you can tie a Thai pad onto a tree or pole so you can hit with more power, check out my recommend Thai pads page here.
+Also, you can tie a Thai pad onto a tree or pole so you can hit with more power, you can see some of the best Thai pads on Amazon here.

 Now start with shadow boxing without anything and then transition to hitting something physical.
 Be careful not to break anything!